EPC Hub for Intermediaries.

 - Tenants’ standard of living - Although cost efficiencies may be more long term, improving the energy efficiency of rental properties will ensure tenants have a comfortable place to live – keeping homes warmer in the winter months and cooler on hot summer days.

-The talk of upcoming EPC regulations for landlords provides an opportunity for you to reach out to your landlord clients and offer your help and expertise.
-It's important they're fully aware of both the regulations and EPCs in general, and you could even point them in the direction of our EPC Hub for Landlords to find out more.
+Whilst it’s no longer a requirement for landlords to boost their ratings in the next couple of years, EPCs are still proving to be a hot topic in the industry, providing an opportunity for you to reach out to your landlord clients and offer your help and expertise.
+It's important they're fully aware of both the current regulations and EPCs in general, and you could even point them in the direction of our EPC Hub for Landlords to find out more.

 Take the time to look into the detail of your client's EPCs to understand what they could do to improve the efficiency of their properties.
 If your client doesn't have a valid EPC, it's possible to look at similar properties in the area to get an idea.
 There's also the option of taking a look at the local council's offering of grants and schemes to see if they're eligible.
 Your landlord clients should be doing all they can to improve the energy efficiency of their properties, as it's likely tenants will use EPCs to find better rental properties where they can save money on their utility bills.